Lumen-git/A.G.N.E.S./README.md

 ## Flaws and To-Do

 The biggest 2 are make sure the power supply of the Arduino isn't being overloaded and find a better way to control the mains voltage.

+Understanding electrical engineering would also be a good start.

+FOr version 2, I intend on using a WiFi enabled microcontroller to allow the user to monitor stats on a local website, as well as see watering and soil moisture history.
+This would also allow for a more refined way for the user to set variables.

+## Final notes

+Working on A.G.N.E.S. during college and having to juggle lack of time, materials, and space, its far rom perfect.
+Hopefully this is a good jumping off point for version 2 which will more closely resemble a more formal project.
+Until then, all the code and designs are open source and ready for builds and improvements!